 Sarah’s dedication to her role as Heart Failure Specialist nurse has led her to develop an innovative telehealth programme aimed at educating patients in self-management and symptom recognition.
 The programme has been received so positively and has had an impact on reducing avoidable hospital admission that it has been considered for other disease areas within the trust.
 Aside from this, Sarah has worked relentlessly to improve access to care for patients, often working in conjunction with her patients to promote and spread awareness of heart failure.

 “Keep healthy and keep the heart wealthy" a mantra heard the length and breadth of Nottingham from the larger than life Patty Dumplin, a fictional character created by actor Lisa Jackson.
 Lisa, through her character of Patty Dumplin, has been able to communicate with the communities at grass roots level using the medium of comedy to get the very serious health message across.
 Patty has been involved in the launch of "Come nyam wid me" an initiative to promote healthy eating by working with Caribbean restaurants across Nottingham.
 Patty has also been the star turn in setting up Reggae-aerobics classes which are still almost 3 years later going strong.

 In the last year Lisa has taken Patty further afield than Nottingham through a series of live appearances in Derby, Birmingham, Manchester, Leicester, Sheffield, Bristol and London.

-The Alliance membership scheme is free to join and brings together more than 1,900 members to share best practice and develop their skills to give the best possible care to cardiovascular patients and people at high risk of cardiovascular disease across the UK.
+The Alliance membership scheme brings healthcare professionals together to share best practice and develop their skills to give the best possible care to cardiovascular patients and people at high risk of cardiovascular disease across the UK.